SKHTW/Website-File-Scanner/README.md

 If no specified files are found, the script will display a message to inform you.

+Adding More Files to Search For

+If you want to extend the list of files and directories the script scans for, follow these steps:

+Open the find_files.sh script in a text editor.
+Locate the files_to_search array within the script.
+Add new filenames or directory names as elements in the array, separated by spaces, like this:

+files_to_search=("existing_file1" "existing_file2" "new_file1" "new_directory1")

+Save the changes and run the script as usual.
+The newly added files and directories will be included in the scan.

 Customization

 To add or remove files and directories from the list of items to scan, simply modify the files_to_search array in the script.
 Add or remove the desired filenames or directory names as needed.